Masala Herb

 Notes

-1. For the Ginger + Garlic, use ginger garlic paste or chop ⅓ ginger and ⅔ garlic fine.
+For the Ginger + Garlic, use ginger garlic paste or grate ⅓ ginger and ⅔ garlic fine.

-2. You need to use black mustard seeds (never the yellow mustard seeds) and add curry leaves (and not curry powder as it's something completely different).
-Don't omit these ingredients, they make this curry amazing!
+Don't confuse ingredients!
+You need to use brown/black/red mustard seeds (never the yellow mustard seeds) and add curry leaves (and not curry powder, as it's something wholly different).
+Don't omit these ingredients, they make this dish.

 Nutrition